migae/lab.clj.appengine/README.md

 # examples

+Currently these examples only demonstrate Clojure on GAE; they do not use any of the services libraries (datastore, memcache, etc.)  Demos for those services are under development.

 * [ringless](ringless) - simple servlet using only java interop, no ring/compojure
 * [ringish](ringish) -  servlet using [ring](https://github.com/ring-clojure/ring)
 * [compojure](compojure) - [compojure](https://github.com/weavejester/compojure) on GAE example, two servlets